jeremyikwuje/blog/content/posts/how-to-dynmically-add-property-to-an-object-in-typescript.md

 The benefit of dynamically adding properties using an interface with optional property is it allows us to add properties to an object at runtime, without having to modify the interface.

-### 2. Use the Record Utility type to dynamically add any property of any type to an object
+### 2. Using the `Record` utility type to dynamically add any property of any type to an object
-The Record Utility type in TypeScript allows you to create an object with any property of any type.
+The [Record Utility](https://www.typescriptlang.org/docs/handbook/utility-types.html) type in TypeScript allows you to create an object with any property of any type.
 This is useful for creating dynamic objects, such as objects that are returned from an API or created from a database.

 **Example:**
 ```